HyperAgents/hmas/domains/manufacturing-environments/discover-signifiers/README.md

 ## Description
 An agent A is situated in a manufacturing workspace that contains industrial artifacts (e.g.UR5 collaborative robot arm and a PhantomX robot arm) and other agents.
 The agent is responsible for operating a robotic arm artifact in the workspace, and cooperating with the other agents towards achieving production goals.
 To this end, agent A has the objective of discovering signifiers, i.e. cues in the workspace that reveal information about how to interact with the robotic arm artifact and the other agents.

-Agent A discovers signifiers exposed in the profile P1 of the robotic arm, and signifiers exposed in the profile P2 of a FIPA message transport service that the agent can use to send messages to other agents via HTTP.
-Both the robotic arm and the message transport service are contained in the workspace along with their profiles.
+Agent A discovers signifiers exposed in the profile P1 of the robotic arm, and signifiers exposed in the profile P2 of a FIPA agent platform that the agent can use to send messages to other agents (e.g. via HTTP).
+Both the robotic arm and the FIPA agent platform are contained in the workspace along with their profiles.

 ## Competency Questions